hannahnmcdonald/Book-Club-Collective/README.md

 # 🚧UNDER CONSTRUCTION🚧
-Fixing app was removed from Heroku after their recent data breach.
-Will be redployed after DB migration & redeploy
+App was removed from Heroku after their recent data breach.
+Will be redeployed after DB migration SOON